 How to Grow South American Shrooms

-South American shrooms have a similar growth pattern to many other strains of Psilocybe cubensis, so the process will be similar no matter which strain you choose.
-This strain, in particular, grows well on brown rice flour and rye grain.
+South American shrooms have a similar growth pattern to many other Psilocybe cubensis strains, so the process will be similar no matter which strain you choose.
+This strain particularly grows well on brown rice flour and rye grain.

 You can expect rapid colonization from the South American strain, which means it has great resistance to mold and disease.
-Still, you want to make sure that you do everything you can to eliminate contamination.
+Still, you want to ensure you do everything you can to eliminate contamination.

-Expect large fruiting bodies from South American shrooms, as well as three to four voluminous flushes.
+Expect large fruiting bodies from South American shrooms and three to four voluminous flushes.
 The shrooms typically grow densely packed, so you can get a decent harvest even on minimal substrate.